 Several reviews regarding dairy consumption in children have been published:

-- A 2020 SR of studies in children found that neither whole-fat nor reduced-fat dairy had strong associations with body composition or cardiometabolic health, with authors concluding there is no strong evidence to support limiting whole-fat dairy intake in children, although they acknowledge more trials are needed.(O’Sullivan, 2020)
+- A 2020 SR of studies in children found that neither whole-fat nor reduced-fat dairy had strong associations with body composition or cardiometabolic health, with authors concluding there is no strong evidence to support limiting whole-fat dairy intake in children although more trials are needed.(O’Sullivan, 2020)

 - A 2021 review on the impact of various aspects of nutrition on bone health highlighted research showing that low milk intake during childhood or adolescence is associated with an increased risk of fractures, dairy product consumption is positively associated with bone mineral density, and milk consumption is associated with attained height.(Rizzoli, 2021)

-Thus, given the known benefit of dairy & calcium consumption for bone development in youth, it seems advantageous for children and adolescents to aim for multiple servings of dairy daily (the DGA suggests 2-2.5 servings daily if <8 years old and 3 servings daily if ≥9 years old), without strong preference for a specific fat content.
+Thus, there does not seem to be a strong association overall between dairy intake and the risk of overweight or obesity, regardless if dairy intake is high or low in fat.
+Given the known benefit of dairy & calcium consumption for bone development in youth, it may be advantageous for children and adolescents to aim for multiple servings of dairy daily (The 2020-2025 Dietary Guidelines for Americans (DGA) suggests 2-2.5 servings daily if <8 years old and 3 servings daily if ≥9 years old), without strong preference for a specific fat content.

 Of note, dairy intake has been associated with increased acne, which can certainly be a concern as acne typically worsens in adolescence.
 One MA evaluating this mainly found an association with reduced-fat milk(Aghasi, 2019), but a separate SR/MA that includes additional studies and corrects some of the methodological flaws of this prior MA found all dairy types are associated with increased acne risk (with odds ratios of 1.22-1.36).(Juhl, 2018 – of note, this was actually written after the Aghasi, 2019 MA)